-Are you planning to produce a film or video project in Atlanta or Georgia?
+Are you planning on producing film and video projects in Atlanta or Georgia?
 Are you curious whether a Georgia based production is right for your next project?
 Heard a thing or two about Georgia Tax Credit maybe?

 If your doing episodic TV or movie production the first place you should stop is the Georgia Film and TV production website.
 Here you’ll find resouces on how to file and qualify for your Georgia tax credit.
 The tax credit applies to all production and post production but you must spend at least $500,000 in the state of Georgia.

 Things you should know about working in Georgia.
 The talent base for crew has gotten much larger and more professional over the years.
-Since 1971 over 700 film and television projects have been produced here.
-And it’s not uncommon to hear of people who left Georgia to find the fame and fortune in LA or NY returning to Atlanta because there is now more opportunity for them here.
+Since 1971 over 800 major film and television projects have been produced here.
+And it’s not uncommon to hear of people who left Georgia to work behind the scenes in LA or NY returning to Atlanta because there is now more opportunity for them here.

 This goes for talent in front of the camera too.
 The pool is rising dramatically.
 Many people from around the country still go to LA or NY to get discovered but more and more are choosing to stay in Atlanta or move here to launch their careers or where there’s actually more production and less competition than they might find in La La land.
 Ten years ago, it could be difficult to cast a television commercial campaign without compromises in Atlanta.
 Now it’s a snap.